Why would I write an article where sincerity is a 'versus' with perfectionism?

 We can be human and still be devoted.

-And that, perhaps, is the quiet revolution the world need right now:
+And that, perhaps, is the quiet revolution the world needs right now:

 Not 'more gloss.'